-Once you’ve created a file-based project, the next step would be preparing source files for upload.
-Crowdin supports a wide range of file formats, including Android XML, iOS Strings, XML, JSON, etc. Additionally, you can add support for more formats by installing respective apps on the Crowdin Store.
+Once you’ve created a project, the next step would be preparing source files for upload.
+Crowdin Enterprise supports a wide range of file formats, including Android XML, iOS Strings, XML, JSON, etc. Additionally, you can add support for more formats by installing respective apps on the Crowdin Store.

 Usually, this task is accomplished by developers.
 You can invite your colleague developer as a project manager to assist you with this step.

 When you have your files prepared, you can add them to your Crowdin Enterprise project for translation.

 Crowdin Enterprise offers a few options for adding content to a project:

 You can also use Crowdin sample files to test the translation workflows before starting your project with the actual source files.

 To upload files via the web interface, follow these steps: